mingle/murmurs/README.md

     gem install murmurs

 A command 'murmurs' will be installed.
+(In some OS, the script name maybe changed to murmurs1.9 for ruby 1.9)

 Usage
 ----------------